LyubomirT/c.ai-addons/README.md

 ### Inserting a Memory String

 Below the Memory String controls, there is a button, saying "Insert Memory String".
 Clicking on it will insert the memory string into the message box.
-NOTE that it's recommended to hit Shift+Enter while focusing on the messagebox after inserting it, because otherwise it might break the message.

 If you don't want to use the button, simply copy-paste the memory string from the previewer into the message box.